 Of course, with all this back to school prep going on, we are also on the hunt for delicious, yet healthy after school snacks.
 We need to be prepared for the hungry monsters that will be walking through the door at 3 o’clock each day.

 We try to keep a bowl of fruit on the counter and lots of fresh veggies in the fridge, but sometimes the kids want something other than fruit and veggies.

 A few years ago I made these Skinny Peanut Butter Granola Bites for the kids and I to snack on one afternoon.
 Those soft oatmeal balls and these Healthy Peanut Butter Chocolate Chip Bites are always on repeat every couple weeks in our kitchen.

 Healthy Granola Bites

-I like to incorporate nutrition, texture, and flavor into our healthy no bake snacks.
-These key ingredients can be changed up depending on what flavor and kind of granola bite you want.
+I like to incorporate nutrition, texture, and flavor into our homemade granola bars or bites.
+These key ingredients can be changed up depending on what flavor and kind of bar you want.

 Sweetener: You can use honey, agave, maple syrup, molasses, or brown rice syrup to sweeten your oatmeal bars and bites.
 These sticky substances coat the other ingredients and help them all stick together.

 Coconut Oil: This oil has natural saturated fats that increase the good cholesterol in your body making it great for heart health.
 It also helps to bind the ingredients together when you refrigerate the balls.

 Nut Butters: My nut butter of choice is peanut butter, but any nut butter will work.
 This will also help bind the ingredients together when you start to roll the balls.
 You can also leave the nut butter out and just rely on extra oil and sweetener to hold everything together.